Cha-cha-cha (dance): Pattern

 The checked first step is a later development in the "international cha-cha-cha" style.
 Because of the action used during the forward step (the one taking only part weight) the basic pattern turns left, whereas in earlier times cha-cha-cha was danced without rotation of the alignment.
 Hip actions are allowed to occur at the end of every step.
 For steps taking a single beat the first half of the beat constitutes the foot movement and the second half is taken up by the hip movement.
 The hip sway eliminates any increase in height as the feet are brought towards each other.

 In general, steps in all directions should be taken first with the ball of the foot in contact with the floor, and then with the heel lowering when the weight is fully transferred; however, some steps require that the heel remain lifted from the floor.
 When weight is released from a foot, the heel should release from the floor first, allowing the toe to maintain contact with the floor.

-In the American School of Ballroom Dance, the basic step spans two measures of music (frequently counted "one, two, three, four-and, five, six, seven, eight-and" with "five" marking the beginning of the second measure.
+In the American style of ballroom dance, the basic step spans two musical measures (frequently counted "one, two, three, four-and, five, six, seven, eight-and" with "five" marking the beginning of the second measure.
 The leader steps sideways to the left on count 1, back onto the right foot on count 2, forward with the left foot on count 3, then a cha-cha consisting of a step sideways to the right on count 4 followed by a step in place on the left foot on "and" between count four and count 5 to permit another step sideways to the right on count 5 (or count 1 of the second measure), a step forward with the left foot on count 6, a step backward with the right foot on count 7, and a cha-cha to the left on the "eight-and" to set up another step sideways to the left to begin the next repetition of the pattern.